WIV’s head of Bat Virus Infection and Immunization, was researching “the

 molecular mechanism that allows Ebola and SARS-associated coronaviruses to lie

-dormant for a long time without causing diseases,” while a
+dormant for a long time without causing diseases,”

 press release from his lab was titled “How bats carry viruses without